andreiosypov/andreiosypov.github.io/README.md

 ## Framework

-React is the framework that the site currently runs in.
-This framework was chosen due to my work experience with it at Xrathus Inc.
+Vue is the framework that the site currently runs in.
+This framework was chosen due to my work experience with it at Brazen Animation.

-I am hoping to transition the site to Vue as that is the framework that I am using at Brazen Animation, and I have enjoyed using it more than React.
+The site previously ran on React due to my experience with it at Xrathus Inc., but I have enjoyed using Vue more than React.
 I will go into more details on my dev blog as to why I think so.

 ## Dev Goals